MissVeronica/um-unique-account-id/README.md

 4880 : meta_key : um-field-name :-: permalink
 </code>

 The Registration form user entered value for the meta_key 'um-field-name' will be used as prefix.
-In these examples user entered 'CompanyName' except for the permalink option 'Company Name'.
+In these examples user entered 'CompanyName' except for the permalink option where user entered 'Company Name'.

 Numbers are based on  WP 'user_id' field prefilled with zeros except when 'random' is specified.
 1. Meta values for Registration Form ID 4840 and 6 digits: <code>CompanyName000456</code>